Tejasvi Surya's mention of Razakars in Hyderabad is an attempt to polarise, say historians

 However, it was after Jung's death in 1944, that the MIM took a more militant turn under the leadership of Qasim Rizvi, a lawyer from Latur.
 The Razakars were initially volunteers of the Majlis.
 Within a few short years, they became a private militia who committed several atrocities and defended the Nizam rule.
 When India gained independence, the Razakars called for Hyderabad state to either join Pakistan, or to become a Muslim dominion.

 The violence of the Razakars has been well documented, as they clamped down on dissent, brutally murdering Hindus, communists, and progressive and moderate Muslims who called for integration into India.
 They even looted and ransacked homes and slaughtered cattle in villages that wanted to integrate.
 With the Nizam and the Razakars refusing to budge, the Indian government under Home Minister Sardar Patel decided to begin military action on September 13, 1948.
-The Razakars put up a fight against the Indian forces and it resulted in one of the bloodiest face-offs in independent India, with a committee headed by Pandit Sunderlal estimating that between 27,000 and 40,000 people were killed.
-The committee also noted that several incidents of arson, looting, and the mass murder and rape of Muslims had followed the invasion, seemingly in response to years of violence against Hindus by the Razakars.
+The Razakars put up a fight against the Indian forces and it resulted in one of the bloodiest face-offs in independent India.
+A committee headed by Pandit Sunderlal estimated that between 27,000 and 40,000 people were killed after Hyderabad was taken over.
+The committee also noted that several incidents of arson, looting, and the mass murder and rape of Muslims had followed the invasion, seemingly as revenge to years of violence against Hindus by the Razakars.
+The committee also noted that as violence against Muslims was unleashed, the army watched on.

+Some of this history is contested too.
+In this piece in Scroll.in, Swathi Shivanand and Yamini Krishna write, "However, the AIMIM’s pre-accession history is complex.
+Its actions were in response to the polarising activities of non-state actors such as the Hindu Mahasabha, Arya Samaj and Hyderabad State Congress within and outside the state.
+Although formed in the late 1920s, it began to demand Muslim dominance in the state only in the 1940s when the vilification of the state as “Islamic” became widespread".

 Read: How Hyderabad became a part of the Union of India